Greetings Conscientious Food Consumers!

 However, other still-edible Eat First items ended up in front of them and, well, they aged out.
 Creatively using up sour milk is one thing, but with raw eggs involved, there’s no way my pancakes or French toast would have been safe to use.

-Those wasted beets were a bummer – they also got left behind other leftovers.
+These wasted beets were a bummer — they also got left behind other leftovers.
 There were four cooked beets to a package, but I only needed one that night.
 Subsequently, I forgot the rest of them, despite my date label.

 LESSONS LEARNED:

-- Limit how much we put there so things don’t get buried (kind of the whole point of that area!).
+- Limit how much we put there so things don’t get buried — kind of the whole point of that area!

-- Be more mindful about creating leftovers in the first place – make juuusst enough batter so there’s nothing to store.
+- Be mindful about creating leftovers in the first place – make juuusst enough batter so there’s nothing to store.

 $$ Wasted: About $2, for two organic eggs and those portions of gluten free pancake mix and almond milk.
 However, this lesson also presented a disposal issue, because we’re supposed to keep liquids out of the compost.
 Almost forgot my wasted beets — so ACTUALLY $4 in total.